CurveDocs/curve-docs/docs/crvUSD/amm.md

         ```shell
         >>> AMM.max_band(todo)
-        1026
+        653
         ```

 ### `bands_x`
 !!! description "`AMM.bands_x(arg0: uint256) -> uint256:`"

-    Getter for the amount of x deposited in band `arg0` (`uint256`).
+    Getter for the amount of crvUSD deposited in band `arg0` (`uint256`).
 X represents the token that is being borrowed.

     Returns: amount (`uint256`) of coin x deposited in a band.